syncfusion-content/maui-docs/MAUI/Calendar/customizations.md

 ## Month cell appearance using DataTemplate

-The month cell appearance can be customized by using the `CellTemplate` property of `MonthView` in the `SfCalendar`.
+The month cell appearance can be customized using the `CellTemplate` property of `MonthView` in the `SfCalendar`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}